savochkin/PokerHandKata/README.md

 You've completed the kata when:
 - ✅ All 6 tasks completed in order
-- ✅ All tests passing (including new tests from Tasks 1, 4 & 5)
+- ✅ All tests passing (including new tests from Tasks 1, 2 & 5)
-- ✅ Tests use parameterized tests where appropriate (Task 2)
+- ✅ ComparisonResult uses builder pattern (Task 2)
 - ✅ HandRank uses Lombok annotations (Task 3)
-- ✅ ComparisonResult uses builder pattern (Task 4)
+- ✅ Tests use parameterized tests where appropriate (Task 4)
 - ✅ Hand.getCards() returns unmodifiable list (Task 5)
 - ✅ Implementation-tied tests removed and `rank()` is private (Task 6)
 - ✅ No compilation errors or warnings